Globalization of perturbative Chern-Simons theory on the moduli space of flat connections in the BV formalism: Properties of the desynschronized partition function

+Next, we substitute (\ref{prop 4.11 delta_A' eta}) in (\ref{prop 4.11 delta_A' Phi}) and use Stokes' theorem on the configuration space to move $d$ from the marked edge $e_\mm$ or leaf $l_\mm$ to another edge $e'_\mm$ (note that\footnote{ As a distributional form on $M\times M$, the integral kernel of the operator $[d,K]=1-P$ contains the integral kernel of the identity -- the delta-distribution on the diagonal in $M\times M$.
+On the configuration space of pairs of \emph{distinct} points on $M$, ${M\times M\setminus \mr{Diag}}$, this delta-distribution disappears.
+However, in the formalism of configuration space integrals, it effectively reappears as the contribution of the principal boundary stratum of the configuration space, see (\ref{prop 4.11 delta_A' Phi conf space integral line 4}), (\ref{prop 4.11 delta_A' Phi conf space integral line 5}) and the discussion below it. } $d\eta=\eta_P$, since $[d,K]=1-P$).
+In the process, Stokes' theorem produces additional contributions of the boundary of the configuration space.

-The contributions of $1$ on edges cancel out in the sum over graphs as a consequence of Jacobi identity (or, equivalently, as a consequence of the classical master equation on BV Chern-Simons action).
+The boundary contributions here (\ref{prop 4.11 delta_A' Phi conf space integral line 4}), (\ref{prop 4.11 delta_A' Phi conf space integral line 5}) cancel out in the sum over graphs $\Gamma$ as follows.
+The boundary of the configuration space is stratified (see \cite{Axelrod1994}, \cite{Cattaneo2008}) into ``principal strata'' (differential geometric blow-ups of collapses of two points on $M$) and ``hidden strata'' (collapses of $\geq 3$ points).
+Contributions of principal strata cancel out in the sum over graphs $\Gamma$ as a consequence of Jacobi identity (or, equivalently, as a consequence of the classical master equation on BV Chern-Simons action).